youwen5/web/routes/math/+three-isomorphism-theorems.typ

     $
     But actually that last set is precisely $W slash U$.

-    With all the pieces in place, we now apply the #smallcaps[first isomorphism theorem], and we are done
+    With all the pieces in place, we now apply the first isomorphism theorem, and we are done
     $
         (V slash U) slash (ker tau) & tilde.equiv im tau    \
       (V slash U) slash (W slash U) & tilde.equiv V slash W \